JonathanCrabbe/ITErpretability/README.md

 The results from all experiments are saved in results/.
 You can then plot the results by running the code in the notebook plot_results.ipynb.

+Note that we use the PyTorch implementations of the different CATE learners from the catenets Python package: https://github.com/AliciaCurth/CATENets.